-- 1. "Moodle" is a learning management system (LMS) that is designed to house courses in an online environment.
+- "Moodle" is a learning management system (LMS) that is designed to house courses in an online environment.
 Because Moodle is an open-source application, it is broadly used in educational environments, including K-12 and post-secondary institutions.
 "MoodleRooms" is a company that has partnered with Moodle to further develop the software that is available through Moodle.
-Warner Pacific's learning management system is actually based on the MoodleRooms development of Moodle, which gives us access to their helpful addition, Joule Grader.
+Warner Pacific's learning management system is actually based on the MoodleRooms development of Moodle.
 Access to the MoodleRooms version of the LMS has been granted through partnership with Synergis Education. - 2.
-You will find the Moodle home page at MyWPClasses.warnerpacific.edu.
-There is often confusion in talking about the LMS.
-At ADP, the terms Moodle, MoodleRooms and MyWPClasses may be used interchangeably, since all refer to the place where WPC's courses exist in the online environment. - 3.
+You will find the Moodle home page at MyWPclasses.warnerpacific.edu.
+There is often confusion when talking about the LMS.
+At ADP, the terms Moodle, MoodleRooms and MyWPclasses may be used interchangeably, since all refer to the place where WPC's courses exist in the online environment. - 3.
 Even though Moodle has become synonymous with online education, it is not only a solution for online programs.
-In fact, all ADP classes have a course site that supports the course, whether it is delivered online (OL) or face-to-face (F2F).
-Instructors of F2F courses are encouraged to use the Moodle site to support the in-class time by posting supplemental resources, allowing students to collaborate using the small groups module, and encouraging the online submission of written assignments.
+In fact, all ADP classes have a course site that supports the course, whether it is delivered in the online (OL) or face-to-face (F2F) modality.
+Instructors of F2F courses are encouraged to use Moodle to support the in-class experience by posting supplemental resources, allowing students to collaborate using the small groups module, and encouraging the online submission of written assignments.
+Additionally, F2F students will access their course syllabus through Moodle and when you enter in grades, they will be able to access them there as well.